YvosOnTheHub/LabNetApp/Kubernetes_v5/Addendum/Addenda10/README.md

 ```

 Last, we can now install the certificate in the S3-Enabled SVM.
-You will be asked to enter the _certificate_ & _private key_ retrieved earlier.
+You will be asked to enter the _signed certificate_ & _private key_ retrieved earlier.
 Also, when asked to enter intermediate certificates, answer _no_.

 ```bash
 $ security certificate install -type server -vserver svm_S3